HamdiTools/GCL_Tool_BIU/README.md

 # GCL_Tool_BIU
 Calculate the GCL of the input data with bootstrap

-# SetUp:
-1) download all the files from this github reposatory to a floder on your computer.
-2) make sure you have .9 installed.

 # Requirements:
 1) python 3
 2) Packages for python (if you don't have one of the following, right click inside python on the missing import -> Show Context Actions -> Install Package):<br /> numpy, math, random, scipy.